-During every meeting with California's major biomedical research institutions, without exception, participants raised the need for a "clearing house" that could pair investigators with later stage partners who possess the appropriate expertise and interest to advance the project to the next stage of development, e.g., helping a successful basic science investigator find a qualified partner for the project's translational research phase.
+During every meeting with California's major biomedical research institutions, without exception, participants raised the need for a "clearing house" that could pair investigators of research that has completed one stage of development with investigators interested in taking the project through the next stage of development, e.g., helping a successful basic science investigator find a qualified partner for the project's translational research phase.
 Similarly, a need for pairing investigators to industry or disease foundations was also voiced.

-Researchers involved in different stages of development need an easy way to find each other - a place both to offer what they have and state what it is they need.
+Researchers of different stages of development need an easy way to find each other - a place both to offer what they have and state what it is they need.
 The model for this type of social interaction is quite mature on the internet and more recently has infiltrated the majority of mobile device platforms.
 The CIRM Exchange will be a place for finding the connections needed while maintaining the ability to control the dissemination of confidential or proprietary information.
+It will be a space where participants will be vetted for authenticity prior to being released into the matching area.